igorriti/igorriti/README.md

 # Hi there 👋 I'm Nacho!

-✨ I'm a full stack developer and software engineering student at UNCPBA, Argentina.
+✨ I'm a Software developer and software engineering student at UNCPBA, Argentina.
 🚀 I like to create apps and solve problems.
-💻 My preferred stack is MERN but I am also expanding my horizons with Next, Java, Postgresql and Python!
+💻 My preferred stack is MERN and Python but I am also expanding my horizons with Next, Java and Postgresql!
 <br>
 <br>
 <br>